 The first female Lord Mayor was Dame Mary Donaldson in 1983-84.
 Donaldson was a nurse, who later took an interest in the City.
 She was elected to the Court of Common Council in 1966, became the first female alderman in 1975, and the first female Sheriff in 1981.

-The Lord Mayor for 2013-14 is Alderman Fiona Woolf CBE.
-She has advised over 28 governments on reform strategy and infrastructure development, with much of her recent work for the World Bank on regional electricity markets, regulation and infrastructure.
+The Lord Mayor for 2013-14 was Alderman Fiona Woolf CBE.
+She has advised over 28 governments on reform strategy and infrastructure development, with much of her work for the World Bank on regional electricity markets, regulation and infrastructure.

 She has held a number of public offices, including President of the Law Society.
 She is Alderman of the Ward of Candlewick and served as Sheriff in 2010-11.
 To find out more about Alderman Woolf go to www.fionawoolf.com

 In 1984, the Worshipful Company of Merchant Taylors presented the Court of Aldermen with the ‘Treloar Brooch’, for the use of female Lord Mayors.
 In 1989, it was agreed that the brooch could be worn by Aldermen representing the Lord Mayor in the daytime, or by a Lady Mayoress.
 In 2013-14, the Treloar Brooch was worn by the Lord Mayor, fulfilling its original purpose.

 Find out more about the ceremonial offices of the mayoralty.